Brian Murphy (baseball): Coaching career

 He began his coaching career at Division III member Wheaton.
 He worked with the Lyons' catchers and served as hitting coach in his two seasons before moving to Bryant to work under Jamie Pinzino.
 Bryant was a member of Division II for his entire tenure with the Bulldogs, although the school began the reclassification process to Division I in his fourth and final season.
 Murphy served as recruiting coordinator and hitting coach, and worked with catchers and outfielders while at Bryant.
+In 2005 and 2006, Murphy served as hitting coach of the Hyannis Mets, a collegiate summer baseball team in the Cape Cod Baseball League.
 He next moved to nearby Brown, where he served three seasons and again served as recruiting coordinator and hitting coach.
 In his time in Providence, Murphy worked with ten All-Ivy League honorees.

 In 2013, Murphy moved to William & Mary, where he served as the top assistant and hitting coach.
 After head coach Jamie Pinzino departed for Oklahoma, Murphy was elevated to his first head coaching position.
-Murphy finished with a 189–307 record at William & Mary, leading them to 4th NCAA Tournament appearance in 2016.
+Murphy finished with a 189–307 record at William & Mary, leading them to 4th NCAA tournament appearance in 2016.
 On September 16, 2021, Murphy resigned from his head coaching position at William & Mary.

 On September 17, 2021, Murphy was named the head baseball coach at Merrimack.